foundriesio/docs/source/reference-manual/security/offline-keys.rst

 To increase a root key's security further, it is encouraged that the Factory owner rotates it.
 Rotation will convert the root role's online-key, generated during the bootstrap of a Factory, to an offline key.

-.. note:: By rotating the root key, the Factory owner also switches the Factory from a key produced and owned by Foundries to one where the Factory owner retains complete control of the root role and key.
+.. note:: By rotating the root key, the Factory owner also switches the Factory from a key produced and owned by Foundries.io to one where the Factory owner retains complete control of the root role and key.

 Rotation
 --------